TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-11-01-decomposing-symfony-kernel-what-does-minimal-symfony-bundle-do.md

 id: 338
 title: "Decomposing Symfony Kernel: What does Minimal Symfony Bundle Do"
 perex: |
-    In previous post, we looked at [When Symfony Http Kernel is a Too Big Hammer to Use](/blog/when-symfony-http-kernel-is-too-big-hammer-to-use).
-We talked about enormous content this package provides, but we don't really need.
+    In the previous post, we looked at [When Symfony Http Kernel is a Too Big Hammer to Use](/blog/when-symfony-http-kernel-is-too-big-hammer-to-use).
+We talked about the enormous content this package provides, but we don't need it.
     <br><br>
     Today we'll have a little self-reflecting pause in the middle of the 4-post journey.
-We'll look at main glue in Symfony Kernel - the bundle. **Can we find a way to decompose it and use it without Kernel?**
+We'll look at the main glue in Symfony Kernel - the Bundle. **Can we find a way to decompose it and use it without Kernel?**

 tweet: "New Post on the 🐘 blog: Decomposing Symfony Kernel: What does Minimal Symfony Bundle Do"
 ---

-In previous post we described the problem: the Symfony Kernel requires lot of http-related code **that we don't need in command line applications**.
-We still have to maintain it, require dev dependencies in production and handle their downgrade.
+In the previous post, we described the problem: the Symfony Kernel requires a lot of http-related code **that we don't need in command line applications**.
+We still have to maintain it, require-dev dependencies in production, and handle their downgrade.

-When there was a pandemic hitting our world in 2020, we didn't think about our studies, where would we go for vacation or what car we'll buy.
-We cared about our family, what do we eat for dinner and where can we buy everyday life essentials.
-When we find ourselves in time of troubles we try to look at bare essentials.
+When a pandemic hit our world in 2020, we didn't think about our studies, where we would go for a vacation, or what car we'd buy.
+We care about our family, what we eat for dinner, and where we can buy everyday life essentials.
+When we find ourselves in times of trouble, we try to look at bare essentials.

 ## What are the Kernel Essentials?

-How can we use this approach in "my application kernel is way too big" situation?
+How can we use this approach in the "my application kernel is way too big" situation?

 <br>